-Liberty Asia's Legal Resource Centre aims to provide resources for NGO support providers and legal practitioners working in the area of human trafficking in Hong Kong.
+Liberty Shared's Legal Resource Centre aims to provide resources for NGO support providers and legal practitioners working in the area of human trafficking in Hong Kong.
 The resources include legal instruments, case laws, best practice materials, guidelines as well as recent news and reports relating to human trafficking in Hong Kong and on an international level.
 An online consultation service also provides practitioners with the opportunity to send requests for assistance tailored to the needs of their respective cases.

 Latest releases by Liberty Asia

 While most countries have laws in place to provide financial compensation for victims of crime, in practice these frameworks often fall short in their ability to guarantee human trafficking victims’ right to compensation.
 Seeking compensation is often a long, complex process, and the lack of legal assistance for victims to navigate these systems and weak enforcement of awards mean a very small number of trafficking victims globally actually seek and receive financial redress.
 Many victims seeking compensation face the challenge of burdensome eligibility requirements.
 For example, victims may receive a reduced or nil award if they don’t report the crime promptly or file a police report, if they don’t cooperate with the investigation of the offender, or if they don’t fit within certain residence and good conduct requirements.
 The report offers recommendations for how jurisdictions can best address these issues to ensure access to compensation, such as prohibiting the criminalization of human trafficking victims for crimes they were forced to commit as a result of their trafficking.